noahjkrueger/KBMSTR/README.md

 from the user in a transparent and non-invasive way by utilizing [KBMSTR's data collection tool](link-to-website).
 Once a sufficient amount of data is collected and the user utilizes [KBMSTR's configuration tool](link-to-website) to let the algorithm know actual typing habits, KBMSTR will then utilize these two items to employ a genetic algorithm to find the absolute best keyboard layout for you.
-This, paired with [KBMSTR's practice tool](link-to-website) allow for users to dramatically speed up their typing speeds and reduce hand fatigue while using the computer.
+This, paired with [KBMSTR's practice tool](link-to-website) allow for users to dramaGtically speed up their typing speeds and reduce hand fatigue while using the computer.

 # <img src="docs/images/download.png" alt="Download Icon" height="32" id="installation"> Installation